robang74/porteus-usb-installer/README.md

 5. With `--ext4-install`, the EFI boot partition size is 16 MB and remains 4 MB free by default with Porteus 5.01.
 It contains iso/syslinux and lilo stuff, the kernel and initrd.

+6. The file `cmdline.txt` contains options for kernel line, by default it sets `noswap` and activate the IOMMU in passtrought mode for those machine that support it in full.
+The swap is not just a bottleneck but a performance killer, let the users deal with it manually when they desperately need it, only.

 ---

 ### Suggested choices